Chapter Review

 4. What is the range of temperatures for stars included in S.E.T.I.?

-7. How do we guess how many other communicating civilizations we expect to find?
-What parts of that guess are fairly well-known and what parts are much more uncertain?
+12. How do we estimate how many other communicating civilizations we expect to find?
+What parts of that estimate are fairly well-known, what parts are much more uncertain, and what makes the terms more or less certain?

 References and Web Links